Qudsia Begum

-Qudsia Begum (dead 1768) was a wife of Mughal emperor Muhammad Shah and mother of emperor Ahmad Shah Bahadur.
+Qudsia Begum (died 1768) was a wife of Mughal emperor Muhammad Shah and mother of emperor Ahmad Shah Bahadur.
 She was appointed an administrator early on and served as de facto regent from 1748 to 1754.

 Early years

 Qudsia Begum was born Udham Bai and came from humble origins, hailing from a tawaif family; in her early years, she also pursued the same profession.
 She had a brother named Man Khan.
 She was introduced to Muhammad Shah's attention by Khadija Khanum, the daughter of Umdat-Ul-Mulk, Amir Khan while she was still a dancing girl.
 The emperor was so fascinated by her, that he raised her to the dignity of an empress.

 She gave birth to Muhammad Shah's only surviving son, Ahmad Shah Bahadur on 23 December 1725.
 Her son was, however, brought up by Muhammad Shah's empresses Badshah Begum and Sahiba Mahal.